siyuzhou/dlnd_projects/project1-navigation/README.md

 Checkout out the Jupyter notebook `Navigation.ipynb` for detailed information of the environment.
 Run through Section 4 to see how the agent is trained.
 Section demonstrate the trained agent in action!

+Details of model implementation are in `dqn_agent.py` and `model.py`.
+Code modified from course examples.